BostonGlobe/globe-graphic-template/README.md

     curl -Lk https://github.com/russellgoldenberg/globe-iframe-graphic/archive/master.zip > temp.zip && unzip temp.zip && mv globe-iframe-graphic-master/* . && rm -rf temp.zip globe-iframe-graphic-master LICENSE README.md && echo "" && echo "-- HARD CODE, HARD NEWS! --" && echo ""

 You are now ready to do work.
+Open embed-test.html in a browser to see your graphic.
+Or [awesome-ify](#awesome-ify-your-workflow-optional) your workflow.

 ### Where to put your code and assets
 All your code should go in the `src` folder: